AngG17/Amazon_Vine_Analysis/README.md

 ## Summary

-51% of the reviews in the Vine program were 5 stars, compared to only 39% on non-Vine reviews having 5 stars.
-This shows a positivity bias in Vine users.
+51% of the reviews in the Vine program were 5 stars, compared to only 39% of non-Vine reviews having 5 stars.
+This shows a positivity bias in Vine users when reviewing video games.

+An analysis of another type of product would be helpful to see if the same type of bias applies to other categories.
+The interests and likes of a Vine user could influence the bias of a review, as they may be reviewing product they may not purchase on their own.